 This international conference will engage with literary production on and from the Global South in their own languages as well as in translation.

 Reformation and Revolution | Responses to Crisis in Modern European Intellectual and Political History

 Reverberations International Symposium

-Below is a list of reading groups in the School of Languages and Cultures.
+Below is a list of research and reading groups in the School of Languages and Cultures.